Where Procter & Gamble Stands With Analysts - Procter & Gamble (NYSE:PG)

 |0

-This current average represents a 5.02% decrease from the previous average price target of $167.40.
+This current average has decreased by 5.82% from the previous average price target of $169.00.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.